Chester and Holyhead Railway: Authorisation

-In January 1840, the Commissioners were still considering the matter, and were given strong advice that Holyhead was the only suitable North Wales harbour, and that a line there from Chester was the best option.
-Nonetheless, the matter was still not settled, and railway use of Menai road bridge was still in the thinking.
-The prevarication, and suggestions of other routes, continued but in the 1844 session of Parliament a Chester and Holyhead Railway was proposed.
-On 4 July 1844 it obtained the Royal Assent.
+In January 1840, the commissioners were still considering the matter, and were given strong advice that Holyhead was the only suitable North Wales harbour, and that a line there from Chester was the best option.
+Nonetheless, the matter was still not settled, and railway use of the Menai road bridge was still being considered.
+The prevarication, and suggestions of other routes, continued; but in the 1844 session of Parliament a Chester and Holyhead Railway was proposed by Robert Grosvenor, MP for Chester, and William O. Stanley, MP for Anglesey.
+On 4 July 1844 the Chester and Holyhead Railway Act 1844 (7 & 8 Vict. c. lxv) obtained royal assent.
 The line was to be 85 miles long; authorised capital was £2.1 million.

 The approval excluded the crossing of the Menai while allowing the main sections to be started.
 The London and Birmingham Railway was permitted to subscribe £1 million of the authorised capital.
 After some hesitation, the L&BR took up the subscription, apparently motivated by the nascent South Wales Railway, which it feared might be a competitor.

-A significant financial issue was the Government mail contract, and unsavoury horse trading took place with senior Government representatives.
-Just before passage of the authorising Bill, the directors responded to a Government suggestion to operate the railway by atmospheric traction.
+A significant financial issue was the government mail contract, and there was unsavoury horse trading with senior government representatives.
+Just before passage of the authorising bill, the directors responded to a government suggestion to operate the railway by atmospheric traction.
 Robert Stephenson investigated and advised against it, and the idea was dropped.